-Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+A provision for impairment of trade and other receivables is established when there is objective evidence that the Authority will not be able to collect all amounts due according to the original terms of the receivables.
+Significant financial difficulties of the receivable, probability that the receivable will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the receivable is impaired.
+The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the income statement.
 When a receivable is uncollectible, it is written off against the allowance account for trade and other receivables.
-Subsequent recoveries of amounts previously written off are credited against profit or loss.
+Subsequent recoveries of amounts previously written off are credited in the income statement.